rpgreview/papersandpaychecks/pnp.md

 *A horse story*

-Working for a marketing and lobbying company the PCs are assigned a task to reintroduce the horse to a major city by both regional horsebreeders (who have had a loss in income due to protests at horse racing events) in league an association of tourism groups.
+Working for a marketing and lobbying company the PC Workers are assigned a task to reintroduce the horse to a major city by both regional horsebreeders (who have had a loss in income due to protests at horse racing events) in league an association of tourism groups.
 This will require lobbying of trader's associations and city council, providing excellent opportunity for weaved plots with other scenarios.
-When the lobbying is successful, horse will be allowed within the city precinct with much fanfare, with a massive opening festival where the PCs efforts are rewarded as guests of honour at the ceremony.
+When the lobbying is successful, horse will be allowed within the city precinct with much fanfare, with a massive opening festival where the PC Workers efforts are rewarded as guests of honour at the ceremony.
 The horses, of course, will have among the worst possible names (see 'Worst-Named Horses' for inspiration, `https://therail.blogs.nytimes.com/2008/05/20/worst-named-horses`).
 Unfortunately the city council has paid scant regard for the integration of existing road rules with the horse, and chaos erupts.
-It will be up to the PCs to both save the day and, due to their success, they also are honoured with the task of re-writing the traffic rules - regardless if anyone has an appropriate skill.
+It will be up to the PC Workers to both save the day and, due to their success, they also are honoured with the task of re-writing the traffic rules - regardless if anyone has an appropriate skill.
 In the course of their investigations they will also discover that regular payments have been made to some of the councillors from the tourism associations to fast-track and by-pass planning regulations for various events.

 ## 3.8 Monsters